mu-semtech/mu-migrations-service/README.md

 The migration will be ran when the mu-migrations-service starts up, and output about the status of the ran migrations will be written to the database for later inspection.

+## Configuration

+The migration service supports the following environment variables (+ the ones inherited from the [ruby template](https://github.com/mu-semtech/mu-ruby-template)):

+- `BATCH_SIZE`: amount of triples to insert in one go (default: 12000)
+- `MIN_BATCH_SIZE`: if the batch size drops below this number due to batch size resizing on error, the service will stop with an error. (default: 100)